LuisFuenTech/curso-nodejs/README.md

-# Curso Node Js
+# Node Js course
-Repositorio hecho de la práctica de un curso de Node Js.
+Repository made from the result of a Node Js course

-## Contenido
+## Content
-* Http: Contiene primer servidor
+* Http: This directory hace the server
-* Server-test: Contiene un servidor de prueba
+* Server-test: A server for testings
-* Modules: Contiene ejemplo de exportar objetos
+* Modules: Examples